Menu

 Applications for the program are due by February 1 to the Guarini Institute for International Education.

-For further information contact Guarini Institute for International Education or Laurie Furch, the Department Administrator at LALACS.
+For further information contact Guarini Institute for International Education or the LALACS Department Administrator.

 Students applying for this exchange must be in good academic standing and judicial standing.
 Students must be fluent in Spanish as all classes will be conducted in Spanish.
 Applicants must also demonstrate an interest in Cuba, preferably, by completing coursework pertaining to the region.